pyxelr/recommendations-for-engineers/README.md

 ### cheatsheets

-My private OneNote would be there, but I prefer to share only the most relevant content. **IMPORTANT**: be aware that [many cheatsheets repeat false information](https://www.linkedin.com/posts/adrianolszewski_biostatistics-statistics-rstats-activity-6621020198185111552-jw12), such as classifying logistic regression as a pure classification algorithm.
+My private Notion would be there, but I prefer to share only the most relevant content. **IMPORTANT**: be aware that [many cheatsheets repeat false information](https://www.linkedin.com/posts/adrianolszewski_biostatistics-statistics-rstats-activity-6621020198185111552-jw12), such as classifying logistic regression as a pure classification algorithm.

 -   [Chris Albon](https://chrisalbon.com/) <--- comprehensive notes/code snippets on using Data Science & Artificial Intelligence
 -   [Comprehensive Python Cheatsheet](https://gto76.github.io/python-cheatsheet/) <--- best Python cheatsheet I found so far